PragmaticPhil/create_microbit_image/README.md

 ### IMAGES:

-Create and edit images for the micro:bit 5x5 LED matrix (screen).
+Create and edit images for the micro:bit 5x5 LED matrix (screen) in an easy to use UI in exbit in Excel.

-Send these images over serial to a connected micro:bit to review them (micro:bit must be running the supplied code)
+Send these images over serial to a connected micro:bit to review them (NB: micro:bit must be running the supplied code)

 Copy and paste the Python and Image code to use in your applications.